 You are considered "engaged" in Human Research when you 1) intervene or interact with living individuals for research purposes, or 2) obtain individually identifiable private information about them for research purposes.
-Further, an institution is considered to be "engaged" in Human Research when it receives a direct Federal award to support the research.
+Further, an institution is "engaged" in Human Research when it receives a direct Federal award to support the research.
 For more information, review Toolkit item HRP-311 WORKSHEET Engagement Determinations.

-7. Who Is Qualified to Conduct Human Research And What Responsibilities Do They Have?
+7. Who Is Qualified to Conduct Human Research and What Responsibilities Do They Have?